About Alicia Dlugos

 • Certification in Cognitive Behavioral Therapy (CBT)

-• Completion of The Gottman Method Level 1 training for couples therapy
+• Completion of The Gottman Method Level 1 training and the Emotionally-Focused Therapy Externship for couples therapy

-• 7 years experience in providing individual psychotherapy to adults around coping with sexual trauma, childhood abuse, living with HIV and other chronic health conditions, healing from intimate partner violence, LGBTQAI+ issues, and diverse relationship styles and structures.
+• 10 years experience in providing individual psychotherapy to adults around coping with sexual trauma, childhood abuse, chronic illness and new diagnoses of health conditions, intimate partner violence, LGBTQAI+ issues, and diverse relationship styles and structures.

 • I work using a relational, trauma-informed, social justice, and feminist clinical lens.